slee2424/pm566_labs/lab9.md

 computing, and check for packages on the HPC CRAN task view that may be related to it.

-  - Cross-validation in Machine Learning: can use packages in’‘.
+  - Cross-validation in Machine Learning: can use packages like ‘carat’, ‘mlr’.
-    ’carat’, ‘mlr’.
   - Bootstrapping: ‘boot’
   - Monte Carlo Simulation: ‘parallel’
   - Agent Based Modeling: ‘parallel’